Progression Pillar · 2026

 Wealthy buyers who don't rely on CPF financing, and who can hold properties for their lifetime, derive cleaner economic benefit from freehold's perpetuity without being constrained by CPF lease-age rules.

-7. When 99-year leasehold is the right call
+7. When does 99-year leasehold beat freehold?

 Leasehold makes sense in these situations: